 "Come and enjoy a meal with your family in an unforgettable atmosphere filled with music and Hospitality."

 The Persia Restaurant was established in 2004, originally known as Naima Restaurant, it has been acquired by Homayoun and Mandana Daryani who also own the International Market Mom & Pops Deli.
 The only Persian - Middle Eastern market in the Santa Clarita Valley.

 Meet the Business Owner:

 Homayoun Daryani and wife Mandana Daryani own and operate Persian Restaurant.
 Mandana is a licensed cook and baker from Iran and Homayoun holds a degree in Engineering Design and Technical drafting and has dedicated himself to the food industry since 2004.
 This team brings to the Santa Clarita Valley a fusion of authentic flavors and wonderfully delectable tastes of IRAN for your palates enjoyment.

 Meet Hubert the Gourmet Pooch:

 You won't ever see him in the dining areas, but Hubert is our much loved canine assistant and watch dog.
 When we first brought him to the premises, he would lie in the back pantry on some old blankets that were used to insulate the rear door.
 Although he never complained, he never seemed comfortable on that blanket and constantly changed positions.
-One of our dog loving customers suggested we buy him a real dog bed and gave us the name of a retailer that specialized in comfortable dog beds that are easy to care for.
-Hubert finally has a comfy dog bed he loves - there are evenings when he never leaves that bed except when we take him home at the end of our kitchen duties.
+One of our dog loving customers suggested we buy him a real dog bed and gave us the name of a retailer that specialized in comfortable round dog beds that are easy to care for.
+Hubert finally has a comfy round dog bed he loves - there are evenings when he never leaves that bed except when we take him home at the end of our kitchen duties.
 If you would like to say hello, ask to meet Hubert and we'll be happy to introduce you.
 He's a very friendly pooch who loves attention!

 Bruce L. / CA, CA